kira23j/FastAPI/README.md

-# WebTriad Backend API Repository
+# FastDJ Backend API Repository

 This repository contains Python backend API projects built using Django and FastAPI.
 Each project serves as a standalone backend API suitable for various web applications.